projectNEWM/cardano-dapp-wallet-connector/README.md

 Function that accepts a callback with the current ADA balance as the argument.

+**`getTokenBalance: (policyId: string, callback: (balance: number) => undefined, tokenName?: string) => undefined`**

+Function that accepts a callback with the current balance for a specific policy ID and optional hex encoded token name.

 **`getAddress: (callback: (address: string) => undefined) => undefined`**

 Function that accepts a callback with a usable recieving address as the argument.